Summary: in this tutorial, you will learn how to use the SQL IN

 The following example uses the NOT IN

-operator to find employees whose job’s id is neither 7, 8, nor 9:
+operator to find employees with the job id is not 7

 SELECT